flytrapdev/chip8-emulator/README.md

 Where `[options]` can include :
 `-k [azerty qwerty]` : Selects the keyboard layout.
 `-m [auto chip8 schip xochip]` : Selects the machine type, which toggles specific emulation quirks.
-`-c cycles` : Target emulated instructions per second.
+`-c cycles` : Emulated instructions per frame.
 `-p palette_file` : Hex palette file to use.
+`-t cycles` : Enable headless testing mode.

 ### Palette files
 You can use palette files with this emulator.